 Except as otherwise indicated herein or as the context otherwise requires, references to "Bentley Systems," the "Company," "we," "us," "our" and similar references refer to Bentley Systems, Incorporated and, where appropriate, its direct and indirect wholly-owned subsidiaries.
-References to the "Bentleys" refer to Barry J. Bentley, Gregory S. Bentley, Keith A. Bentley, Raymond B. Bentley and Richard P. Bentley, collectively.
-References to the "Bentley Control Group" refer to the Bentleys and certain of their family members, trusts or other permitted transferees, as well as all other holders of our Class A common stock in respect of such shares of Class A common stock, who collectively are acting as a group.
-For a further discussion of the Bentley Control Group, see the section titled "Management - Controlled Company."
-References to the "Bentley Family" refer to the Bentleys, certain other family members and trusts and other entities controlled by or primarily for the benefit of the Bentleys and their families.
+References to the "Bentleys" refer to Barry J. Bentley, Gregory S. Bentley, Keith A. Bentley, and Raymond B. Bentley, and, where the context requires, certain of their family members and family trusts, collectively.